Getting ready to go back to school? Read these 6 useful back to school ideas for parents for a smooth transition this school year.

-Still, going back to school tips for parents and kids include adjusting, even for kids who spend summers in child care or camp.
+Still, going back to school includes adjusting, even for kids who spend summers in child care or camp.
 From schedules to self-sufficiency, families should begin adjusting to school in a few weeks.

 Below are 6 back to school tips for parents and kids.